Monster (American TV series): Casting

 On October 2, 2020, Richard Jenkins was announced to be starring in the first season as Lionel Dahmer.
 On March 31, 2021, Michael Learned, Peters, Penelope Ann Miller and Niecy Nash were all announced to be joining the series as Catherine Dahmer, Jeffrey Dahmer, Joyce Dahmer and Glenda Cleveland, respectively.
 Shaun J. Brown and Colin Ford were announced to have been cast in undisclosed roles.

 On June 29, 2023, Deadline reported that Cooper Koch and Nicholas Alexander Chavez were cast as Erik and Lyle Menendez, respectively, for the second season.
 On January 15, 2024, it was announced that Javier Bardem and Chloë Sevigny had joined the cast as José and Kitty, respectively.
 That same day, Nathan Lane was cast as Dominick Dunne.
 On February 1, 2024, Ari Graynor joined as Leslie Abramson.
 Leslie Grossman was added that same month as Judalon Smyth.

 On September 16, 2024, it was announced that Charlie Hunnam had been cast as Gein for the third season.
 Gein had previously been portrayed by Shane Kerwin in the first season.
 On October 15, it was announced that Laurie Metcalf, Tom Hollander and Olivia Williams had joined the cast, as Augusta Gein, Alfred Hitchcock and Alma Reville respectively.
 On February 18, 2025, it was announced that Suzanna Son had joined the cast as Adeline Watkins.
-On July 8, Addison Rae was reported to have featured as Evelyn Hartley.
+On July 8, Addison Rae was reported to have been cast as Evelyn Hartley.

 On July 28, 2025, it was announced that Ella Beatty had been cast as Borden for the fourth season.
 Rebecca Hall and Vicky Krieps were also cast as Borden's stepmother Abby Borden and maid Bridget Sullivan, respectively.
 On September 14, Hunnam confirmed that he is currently in negotiations to star as Lizzie's father Andrew Borden in the season.
-On September 17, it was announced that Billie Lourd and Jessica Barden joined the series as Lizzie's older sister Emma Borden and Nance O'Neil, respectiveliy.
+On September 17, it was announced that Billie Lourd and Jessica Barden joined the series as Lizzie's older sister Emma Borden and Nance O'Neil, respectively.
+It was also reported that Sarah Paulson was in final talks to play Aileen Wuornos.

 Filming

 Principal photography for the first season took place in Los Angeles, California, as well as in San Pedro and Altadena.

 Production for the second season was initially set for September 2023, but was postponed due to the SAG-AFTRA and WAG strikes.
 Principal photography commenced in January 2024 and wrapped in July 2024, also in Los Angeles.

 On October 5, 2024, it was reported that principal photography for the third season was scheduled to begin on October 31.
 On November 23, it was reported that filming had begun earlier that month.

-On October 9, 2025, principal photography for the fourth season began in Los Angeles, California.
+Principal photography for the fourth season began in Los Angeles in September 2025 and wrapped in March 2026.